wildbeard/wildbeard.app/content/blog/rpg-devlog-one.md

 So I added a little bit more functionality to the battlefield.
 The player could now pick *which* enemy they wanted to hit for randomized damage.
 Great!
 I can now target enemies!
 But this is where progress came to a screeching halt.
 I now needed to add abilities the player and enemies could use.

 Not knowing anything about abilities or how they would look and function was the first big roadblock we hit.
-This might be due to the lack of a [Game Design Document]{.text-logo}
+This might be due to the lack of a [Game Design Document]{.text-logo}.

 ### The Game Design Document
 The [Game Design Document]{.text-logo} or, [GDD]{.text-logo}, is basically an on-paper proof of concept that lays out a lot of [what]{.text-logo} your game is, [who]{.text-logo} the game is for, and [how]{.text-logo} it should look, feel, and function.
 It starts out with a high-level concept (think of a Tweet in the pre-Elon Twitter days) and usually ends with detailed game system designs.
 Since I have never built anything like this before, I can no longer pull systems out of thin air.
 It was time to start documenting systems we agreed on.
 With these system designs in place, I could theoretically get to work.
 But first let's talk about...